Hamrell's Cardiovascular Physiology, Text and E-Resource

 Cardiovascular disease remains the chief cause of mortality and morbidity in adults in many parts of the world, and diagnosis and treatment is increasingly based on cellular, intracellular, and molecular parameters as well as systems analysis.
 Consequently, it is vital that medical students learn the fundamental physiology of the cardiovascular system.
 This book, along with its interactive electronic learning modules, breathes life into the subject, with animations, videos, and game-like decision-making.

-Accessible - concise, practical text with electronic materials that bring to life the heart beats, sounds, and pulsing of blood vessels
+Accessible - concise, practical text with electronic materials that bring to life the function of the heart and blood vessels

-Flexible - study questions with click-to-review answer choices require the user to pause and self-assess as they progress through the modules
+Flexible - study questions with click-to-review answer choices inspire the user to pause and self-assess as they progress through the modules

 Interactive - hotspots that can be clicked to add data, make choices, draw graphs, and reveal information

 Relevant - clinical examples ensure relevance for students in medical school and early postgraduate training

 eResources – perfect for active self-learning that can be paced to suit the learner, with study questions and opportunities to pause and review.